-All schools, including primary and alternative schools, are eligible to receive a summative-CCRPI scores for all indicators and components for which data is available.
-Schools, however, must have a Content Mastery score in order to be assigned a summative ratingeligible for CSI identification using the staged approached outlined in this plan.
+Schools must have a Content Mastery score in order to be assigned a summative rating.
 When a school does not have a Content Mastery component score, an overall score will not be calculated; however, available indicator and component data will be reported.
+The state plans to engage a group of stakeholders to examine and potentially enhance accountability for primary schools.
+The state also plans to engage stakeholders and explore alternate accountability models for alternative schools.